Skip to main content

 Medication(s)*

-Over the counter medication(s) will not be administered by staff and should not be brought to camp.
-Staff will confiscate any over the counter medication(s) from campers, which will be held until check-out for the parent/guardian to retrieve.
+Over the counter medication(s) will not be administered by staff and should not be brought to the camp/course.
+Staff will confiscate any over-the-counter medication(s) from campers/participants, which will be held until check-out for the parent/guardian to retrieve.

-If a camper requires prescribed medication(s) during the course of their registered camp, parents/guardians will be required to contact the Campus Health and Wellness Centre to make arrangements for a health care professional to administer the prescribed medication(s).
-An appointment prior to camp may be required.
+If a camper/participant requires prescribed medication(s) during the course of their registered camp or course, parents/guardians will be required to contact the Campus Health and Wellness Centre to make arrangements for a health care professional to administer the prescribed medication(s).
+An appointment prior to the camp/course may be required.

 Inhaler and/or epi-pen*

 IMPORTANT!
-We recognize that campers may carry an inhaler and/or epi-pen.
-If this is the case please contact summercamps@ontariotechu.ca to complete the necessary forms, share pertinent information, and/or address any further questions.
+We recognize that campers/participants may carry an inhaler and/or epi-pen.
+If this is the case, please contact summercamps@ontariotechu.ca to complete the necessary forms, share pertinent information, and/or address any further questions.

-Epi-pens required for life threatening allergies must remain in close proximity to the camper.
+Epi-pens required for life threatening allergies must remain in close proximity to the camper/participant.
 We suggest these items be carried in a labelled belt pack.
-Campers must show their camp counsellor where the epi-pen and/or inhaler is located.
+Campers/participants must show their camp counsellor or instructor where the epi-pen and/or inhaler is located.

 • Camper drop-off/pick-up

-Unless a parent/guardian has arranged for their camper to sign-in or sign-out independently during camp registration, individual(s) authorized to drop-off/pick-up a camper will be asked to show photo ID and must sign an attendance sheet with a staff member during drop-off/pick-up.
+Unless a parent/guardian has arranged for their camper/participant to sign-in or sign-out independently during camp registration, individual(s) authorized to drop-off/pick-up a camper/participant will be asked to show photo ID, be at least 18 years of age, and must sign an attendance sheet with a staff member during drop-off/pick-up.

-Only the listed parent/guardian, or other authorized individual(s), will be permitted to pick-up the camper.
-If someone attempts to pick-up or visit a camper who is not listed as a parent/guardian, or other authorized individual, we will not allow access to the camper until it has been verified by a listed parent/guardian.
+If someone attempts to pick up or visit a camper/participant who is not listed as a parent/guardian, emergency contact, or other authorized individual, we will not allow access to the camper/participant until it has been verified by a listed parent/guardian.

 • Packed lunches